gregv12/fluxtion-server/docs/how-to/how-to-object-pool.md

 # How to publish pooled events (for event source authors)

-This guide aimed at event source authors shows how to publish events using the global Object Pool.
+This guide, aimed at event source authors, shows how to publish events using the global Object Pool.
 The framework manages reference counting and return-to-pool automatically across multiple threads.
-A zreo gc operation is possible if the event source uses the object pool as a source of event instances.
-In the example below, the pool is used to publish events at a rate of four million per second with zero GC.
+A Zero‑GC hot path is possible if the event source uses the object pool as the source of event instances.
+In the example below, the pool is used to publish events at a rate of four million per second with Zero‑GC.

 If you need the low-level details of the pool internals (capacity, partitions, MPMC queues, reference counting implementation), see the Architecture and design page: [Object pooling](../architecture/object_pooling.md).